-The Five Star Wealth Manager Award is based on 10 objective eligibility and evaluation criteria, including a minimum of 5 years as an active credentialed financial professional, favorable regulatory and complaint history, accepts new clients, client retention rates, client assets administered, education, and professional designations.
-1,340 East Bay wealth managers were considered for the award; 104 (8 percent of candidates) were named 2019 Five Star Wealth Managers.
+Five Star Wealth Manager Based on 10 objective eligibility and evaluation criteria, including a minimum of 5 years as an active credentialed financial professional, favorable regulatory and complaint history, accepts new clients, client retention rates, client assets administered, education, and professional designations.
+1,340 East Bay area wealth managers were considered for the award; 104 (8 percent of candidates) were named 2019 Five Star Wealth Managers.
 (The criteria provided reflects the most recent year for which advisor received the award.
-The criteria used, the number of wealth managers considered for the award, and the percentage of those who receive the award may vary from year to year).
+The criteria used, the number of wealth managers considered for the award, and the percentage of those who receive the award, may vary from year to year).
+These awards are not indicative of the wealth managers’ future performance.
+Your experiences may vary.
 For more information, please visit www.fivestarprofessional.com.

-FT 400: The 2020 list is produced independently by Ignites Research, a division of Money-Media, Inc., on behalf of the Financial Times.
-The nominees are evaluated on several primary areas and calculated a numeric score for each advisor.
-The areas of consideration include assets under management (AUM), asset growth, compliance record, experience, credentials, and accessibility.
+FT 400: Produced independently by Ignites Research, a division of Money-Media, Inc., on behalf of the Financial Times; the Financial Times 400 is based on each advisor’s performance in several primary areas, including assets under management, asset growth, compliance record, experience, credentials, and accessibility.
 Approximately 1,040 applicants were considered, and 400 (38.5 percent of candidates) were recognized.
-Not indicative of advisor's future performance.
-Your experience may vary.
-For the full methodology, please visit ft.com.
+For the full methodology,* please visit www.ft.com/.

-The Women's Choice Award Financial Advisor program was created by Women Certified Inc., the Voice of Women, in an effort to help women make smart financial choices.
+The Women's Choice Award® Financial Advisor program was created by Women Certified Inc., the Voice of Women, in an effort to help women make smart financial choices.
 The program is based on 17 objective criteria associated with providing quality service to women clients such as credentials, experience and a favorable regulatory history, among other factors.
+Financial advisors do not pay a fee to be considered or placed on the final list of Women's Choice Award Financial Advisors.
 The inclusion of a financial advisor within the Women's Choice Award Financial Advisor network should not be construed as an endorsement of the financial advisor by Women Certified or its partners and affiliates and is no guarantee as to future investment success.
-Women's Choice Award® Financial Advisors and Firms represent less than 1% of financial advisors in the U.S. As of December 2019, of the 542 considered for the Women's Choice Award, 169 were named Women's Choice Award Financial Advisors/Firms.
-For more information, please visit http://www.womenschoiceaward.com
+Women's Choice Award® Financial Advisors and Firms represent less than 1% of financial advisors in the U.S. As of December 31, 2019, of the 542 considered for the Women's Choice Award, 169 were named Women's Choice Award Financial Advisors/Firms.
+For more information, please visit www.womenschoiceaward.com.